Raku-Noise-Gang/Audio-PortMIDI/README.md

 this is provided by a member of the *audio* group however this may differ by distribution so you might need to check if this doesn't work.

-Assuming you have the libray installed and have a working rakudo perl 6 installation the you should be able to install directly with ```zef```:
+Assuming you have the libray installed and have a working rakudo installation the you should be able to install directly with ```zef```:

     zef install Audio::PortMIDI